 - Deformity (such as a bump or a bone sticking out at an unusual angle)

-- Inability to use your fractured digit or limb
+- Inability to use your fractured digit or limb; inability to bear weight

 In the case of an open fracture that pierces the skin, bleeding may also occur.